z80dev/opencode-sidebar-demo/README.md

 A demonstration plugin for [OpenCode](https://github.com/sst/opencode) showcasing the experimental Sidebar Panel API.

+> **Note:** This plugin requires the Sidebar Panel API which is not yet merged into OpenCode.
+It currently only works with [this fork](https://github.com/z80dev/opencode/tree/feature/plugin-sidebar-panels) (see [PR #6389](https://github.com/sst/opencode/pull/6389)).
+As such, this code is primarily provided for **illustration purposes** to demonstrate how the API works and what's possible with sidebar plugins.

 ## What is this?

 This plugin serves as a reference implementation for the OpenCode sidebar panel system.
 It demonstrates how plugins can register custom panels that appear in the OpenCode sidebar alongside built-in sections like MCPs, context usage, and todos.